First light over the ruins of Machu Picchu and the surrounding Andean peaks, Peru.

 3–4 days

 The cultural alternative.
 Less altitude drama than Salkantay, more Andean village life — weaving communities, hot springs, and high-altitude passes with views of the Urubamba range.
 Ends with a train to Aguas Calientes.
-This is the route for travellers who want the hiking but care more about the people than the peaks.
+This is the route for travelers who want the hiking but care more about the people than the peaks.

 Best for: